How To Know If You Have A Deviated Septum

 The septum is a wall of tissue dividing the left and right nasal passages that is made of both cartilage and bone and is covered in mucous membranes.
 Ideally, the septum is straight to allow for maximum airflow through both nostrils simultaneously.

-Having a deviated septum means that the septum is twisted or pushed into one of the nasal passageways that most often cause symptoms such as trouble breathing or many others.
+Having a deviated septum means that the septum is twisted or pushed into one of the nasal passageways which most often causes symptoms such as trouble breathing or many others.

 How to Know if You Have A Deviated Septum